 What Type Of Compensation Is Available For Texas Dog Bite Cases?

-Texas law allows victims of dog bites to sue for monetary damages as compensation for the injuries they sustained.
+Texas law allows victims of dog bites to sue for monetary damages for the injuries they sustained.
 These are some of the types of damages that can be collected:

 - Current and Future Medical Costs

 Reimbursement for the cost of care and for lost earnings is limited to the actual amount of money at hand, but awards for pain, suffering, and mental anguish are subjective.
 This means that if a jury is sympathetic to how much the dog bite has caused you to suffer, they can award very large amounts of money.
 This is especially true if the dog bite has caused a prominent disfiguring scar or if your dog bite injury has caused you to suffer long term or permanent disability.